Flora MacDonald (1725-1790)

 that we may meet in St James's yet".
 He sailed on the French

 privateer L'Heureux on September 20, 1746.
 She never saw him again.
+After

-Flora was arrested and imprisoned in Dunstaffnage Castle, Oban
+various ships and in Dunstaffnage Castle, Oban

 and briefly in the Tower of London.
 She was released in 1747 under a